 GeneCards Summary for ECHS1 Gene

-ECHS1 (Enoyl-CoA Hydratase, Short Chain, 1, Mitochondrial) is a Protein Coding gene.
+ECHS1 (Enoyl-CoA Hydratase, Short Chain 1) is a Protein Coding gene.
 Diseases associated with ECHS1 include Mitochondrial Short-Chain Enoyl-Coa Hydratase 1 Deficiency and Leigh Syndrome With Leukodystrophy.
-Among its related pathways are Regulation of lipid metabolism by Peroxisome proliferator-activated receptor alpha (PPARalpha) and Tryptophan metabolism.
-GO annotations related to this gene include enoyl-CoA hydratase activity.
-An important paralog of this gene is CDY1B.
+Among its related pathways are Carbon metabolism and alpha-linolenic (omega3) and linoleic (omega6) acid metabolism.
+Gene Ontology (GO) annotations related to this gene include enoyl-CoA hydratase activity.
+An important paralog of this gene is AUH.

 Straight-chain enoyl-CoA thioesters from C4 up to at least C16 are processed, although with decreasing catalytic rate.
 Has high substrate specificity for crotonyl-CoA and moderate specificity for acryloyl-CoA, 3-methylcrotonyl-CoA and methacrylyl-CoA.
 It is noteworthy that binds tiglyl-CoA, but hydrates only a small amount of this substrate.